 The second comes during “Washington On Your Side.”
 Democratic-Republicans Jefferson, Madison and Burr are struggling to gain an edge over Hamilton and Washington.
 Their frustration builds and they decide to take stronger measures and challenge Washington for the presidency.
 The f-bomb again gives the scene more power.
 Instead, Disney Plus gives the audience a record scratch.
 It lacks pop and takes away from the scene.
 I’m not advocating that children should be watching films with f-bombs in them.
 I’m saying you’re probably not watching “Hamilton” with your 6-year-old anyway.
 It’s an adult play with adult themes.
 It already has one f-bomb in it as the PG-13 rating allows.
 What’s two more that are used artistically?

 The only other aspect Disney Plus has going against it is it’s not like being there.
 Audiences watching at home don’t become part of the musical.
-During the two cabinet meetings, the actors actually break the fourth wall and tell the audience to chime in with cheers as if they’re watching a rap battle.
-The surround sound of the theater gave me goosebumps.
+During the two cabinet meeting, the actors actually break the fourth wall and tell the audience to chime in with cheers as if they’re watching a rap battle.
+The surround sound of the theatre gave me goosebumps.
 You feel the music.
 It’s more emotional.
 It’s a life-impacting experience.
 It’s one of the greatest experiences of my life.
 Right up there with trips to Lambeau Field, watching Kobe Bryant and LeBron James in person and seeing some of my favorite bands.
 I hope everyone who wants to is able to be as lucky as me and see it live.

 That being said, I’m ecstatic to have the Disney Plus version at my fingertips.
 I still want to see it again live, but this makes it easier to wait for it.
 Now, I can open the App and smile more.
 From album to stage to television (or whatever electronic device you prefer), “Hamilton” still stands among the greatest works of art.
 Although I want to give it a perfect score, I had a better experience in 2018.